-See how Apple Card users are customizing their plain white credit cards
+Here’s how Apple Card users are customizing their plain white credit cards

 Apple pushed the boundaries of industrial design for electronics, introducing the widespread use of materials like aluminum and glass.
 Using inspiration from classic, Dieter Rams designs, it found a way to introduce these complicated devices as gorgeous, simple-looking machines.
 The Apple Card is part of this decades-old design heritage.

 Of course countless people buy crystal-encrusted iPhone cases already, and people put stickers on their Macbooks all the time.
 But these custom Apple Card projects permanently alter Apple’s design—and seem to suggest some crafty consumers are hungry for something new.
-Could the Apple Card could be the canary in the coal mine for Apple’s design language?
+Could the Apple Card be the canary in the coal mine for Apple’s design language?
 On the one hand, Apple’s industrial design is now classic—a brand unto itself.
 But it’s also now nearly two decades old, and consumers are fickle.
 (Imagine if, by comparison, Toyota was still designing vehicles it that looked like the 2000 Corolla in 2019.)

 Both Apple and Braun were wildly successful at developing design languages that resonated with consumers, and both owe their heritage to the function-focused Bauhaus.
 But consumers’ hunger for minimalism may be waning.
 And mass customization is a trend that’s blowing up across product design right now.
 If Apple waits long enough to change, it seems like its customers might create the company’s next look for it.